Frequently Asked Questions

 How do I test webhook handling locally during development?

-Create an HTTP or HTTPS endpoint on your server to receive webhooks.
+Create an HTTP or HTTPS endpoint on your server.

 Documentation: https://docs.hyperswitch.io/explore-hyperswitch/payment-orchestration/quickstart/webhooks